Goals

 A benefit to learning the tools and steps of the build process is that this understanding gives you the needed insight to diagnose and resolve build errors.

 Change to the build_errors directory of lab4.
-There are four subfolders, each containing a small project that has a build error.
+There are several subfolders, each containing a small project that has a build error.

 Change to each directory and try to build using make.
-The build process will fail with an error.
+The build process will fail.
 Your goal is to use the information reporting by the build toolds to diagnose what's wrong and fix the project so it builds successfully.

 You're ready for the final check-in question.4